-It's possible to become emancipated without going through a complicated court process, but the options are limited and require a parent or legal guardian’s permission.
-In some states, if you get married before reaching the age of majority, you may become emancipated without a court’s permission.
+Becoming emancipated without going through a complicated court process is possible, but the options are limited and need a parent or legal guardian's permission.
+In some states, if you get married before reaching the age of majority, you may become emancipated without a court's permission.

-In Pennsylvania, for example, minors aged 16 to 18 who marry are automatically emancipated.
-Government agencies in that state generally have the authority to decide whether a minor is emancipated without the need for court approval.
+In Pennsylvania, for example, minors ages 16 to 18 who marry are automatically emancipated.
+Government agencies in that state generally have the authority to decide whether a minor is emancipated without court approval.